-I make these bracelets from discarded pieces of plumbing pipe.
-I start by measuring and cutting the pipe into six inch lengths, heat them with a torch to soften the metal, and crush them with a ten ton press.
-That gives me six inch strips of copper sheet.
-I heat them with the torch because crushing hardens the metal, and heat softens it.
-At this point the copper sheet is dirty and the inside is full of minerals from the drinking water, so I soak them in vinegar to dissolve some of that calcium, and give them a good scrub to clean them.
-After drying, I measure and mark the width I want for my bracelets.
-After, I measure and cut the strips.
-I heat them with the torch.
-I pound the strips straight and flatten them, and put them in my vise to fold in half using my hammer.
-Then I put on my mask and gloves and file the sharp edges and do a nice polish all over with my bench grinder.
-Lastly, I form them into cuffs and put them in the tumbler to work harden.
+We make these bracelets from discarded pieces of plumbing pipe.
+To begin, we measure and cut the pipes into six-inch lengths and crush them with a ten-ton press.
+That process makes two six-inch strips of copper sheet.
+We heat them with a torch because getting crushed hardens the metal, and it needs to be soft to work it.
+At this point the copper sheet is dirty and the inside is full of minerals from the drinking water, so a good soak in vinegar is needed to dissolve some of that calcium.
+After they dry, we measure and mark the width for bracelets and cut the strips.
+Next, soften the metal with the torch.
+We pound the strips straight and flatten them, and measure and mark a line for the fold, and add a maker’s mark.
+After that, the copper strip goes in the vise and using the line as a guide, hit it with the mallet to fold it into a V shape.
+Then, put on mask and gloves and file the sharp edges and do a nice polish all over.
+Lastly, we form them into cuffs and put them in the tumbler to work harden.

 Due to the recycled nature of this copper, it may be slightly distressed looking.
-There may be texture or marks in the metal, or the band may not be exactly straight.
+There may be texture or marks in the metal.
 These imperfections are not to be seen as defects, but unique qualities of using recycled or reclaimed metals.
-I try my best to keep these imperfections to a minimum.
+We try our best to keep these imperfections to a minimum.

 This item comes in a Kraft gift box for safe shipping or thoughtful gift giving.

 Questions about cleaning or allergies?
 We probably ave you covered with the FAQ page.

 Comments, custom orders or questions not covered by the FAQ page?
 We would love to hear from you.
 Drop us a line here and we will get back to you as soon as we can.